Wuemeli/discord-watch-api/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the GPL-3.0 License.
 See the `LICENSE` file for more details.